blurrycontour/zuul-gerrit/doc/source/developer/ansible.rst

 All jobs run with the :py:mod:`zuul.ansible.callback.zuul_stream` callback plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
-Finally, :py:class:`zuul.web.LogStreamingHandler` exposes that log stream over a websocket connection as part of :py:class:`zuul.web.ZuulWeb`.
+Finally, :py:class:`zuul.web.LogStreamHandler` exposes that log stream over a websocket connection as part of :py:class:`zuul.web.ZuulWeb`.